- Scenic rooftop deck with hot tub

 The lobby is small by modern luxury standards, but the dark hardwood detailing gives it warm and inviting feel.
 The adjacent bar is dark, plush, and sexy like an exclusive lounge -- a great place to take a date for a couple of martinis.
 Standard rooms are also on the small side, about 300 square feet on average, but the furnishings are solid and tasteful and the bedding is extremely comfortable.

-The rooftop pool has closed down, but the open-air deck is still a highlight, offering dizzying city views.
+The open-air rooftop deck with hot tub is a highlight, offering dizzying city views.

 The Checkers feels as luxurious as a more modern downtown hotel like the Omni, which is just a few blocks away and also caters to a lot of business travelers.
 What makes the Checkers unique, however, is its discreet, hideway-like atmosphere.
 For many, that will more than compensate for the relatively small rooms.

 - Two doormen out front at all times

 - 24-hour concierge is very helpful; I arrived several hours before check-in and an available room was found immediately.